slgoodrich/paywall-kit/README.md

 ```

 Test offline with an Xcode StoreKit Configuration file: **File → New → File… → StoreKit Configuration File**, then select it under **Product → Scheme → Edit Scheme → Run → Options**.

-## Honest limits of an app-managed trial

-An app-managed trial is not tamper-proof, and PaywallKit does not pretend otherwise.
-A wiped-device reinstall, a system-clock rollback, or a second device each starts the trial over.
-The Keychain marker blocks the low-effort path (a same-device reinstall) and nothing more.
-This is inherent to the model: Apple offers no server-backed trial for non-consumables.
-It is fine for a paid indie audience.
-It is not a license-enforcement system, so don't ship it as one.

 ## Requirements